EtherNet/IP Communication

 0.0

-Only when the enable signal is set to 1 are the other input signals considered valid.
+Only when the command enable signal is set to 1, other input signals take effect.

 0.1